 Although the Rules state that a Defendant only has ninety (90) days from the date of Sentencing, most Courts will allow a Petition to be filed at a much later date due to the fact that many Defendants did not know they truly had a right to file a Post Conviction Relief Petition.
 In fact, our Firm undertook a case in which the Defendant was seventeen (17) years into a thirty-five (35) year sentence, and we had filed the PCR and had the conviction reversed.
 The State never refiled charges and he was set free.

 It is important to hire an AV® rated law firm (the highest possible rating by Martindale Hubbell®).
-Also David Michael Cantor is an Arizona Attorney and a Certified Criminal Law Specialist, per the Arizona Board of Legal Specialization.
+Also David Michael Cantor is a Certified Criminal Law Specialist, per the Arizona Board of Legal Specialization.
 In addition, the Firm and all of its lawyers are listed in the Bar Register of Preeminent Lawyers®.
 At the Law Offices of David Michael Cantor, P.C., the majority of our Attorneys are ex-Prosecutors, and all of our Arizona Appeals Attorneys know the system well.
 For a free initial consultation, call us at 602-307-0808, or click here to contact us now.

 Contact The Law Offices of David Michael Cantor and speak to our Appeals Attorneys about your case.
 We will be happy to provide you with a Post Conviction Relief Attorney if you choose to go that route.